sendgrid/email-templates/README.md

 <a name="paste-templates"></a>
 ## Paste Templates
-Our initial set of templates that were design and built to reflect the most common transactional templates.
+Our initial set of templates were designed and built to reflect the most common transactional templates.
 These can be a great starting point for new customers of SendGrid.

 <a name="license"></a>
 ## License